vwkd/didi/src/intro.md

 ### String

 - literal expression
+- no escaping necessary, except for quotes themselves
+- for character classes see Functions

 ```
 "hello"
 ```

-- for character classes see Functions
-- no escaping necessary, except for quotes themselves
-- case-sensitive by default, can make case insensitive
+- case-sensitive by default
 <!-- todo: how to do it case insensitively? methods on object? would be hard for blocks.
 Function?
 Would look weird. -->
+- replaces regex case insensitive flag `i`, localised inline modifiers `(?i:...)`

 ### Range